Swayam8867/The-Shelf/README.md

 # The Shelf — your Digistore24 affiliate catalog

-A public product catalog with a real, secure admin login.
-Only you can add, edit, or delete products — enforced by the database itself, not just by website code.
+A public product catalog with a real, secure admin login.Only you can add, edit, or delete products — enforced by the database itself, not just by website code.

 Follow every step below in order.
 None of it requires coding.
 ---

 ## Part 1 — Create your database (Supabase)